Ward-Hauge MS, NP, BCIM

 Association of Integrative Medicine.
 Her

-clinical focus includes PANDAS, mitochondrial dysfunction, Autism, CFS/ME/FM, Multiple Sclerosis, Lupus, and other neuro-autoimmune disorders.
+clinical focus includes chronic health problems and neuro-autoimmune disorders.

 April served her communities as a registered nurse

-in the emergency department and intensive care for over eight years before
+in the emergency department and intensive care for over nine years before

 attending the nationally recognized University of California, at Davis Family